oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 Connectors allow you to declaratively create APIs that simplify access to and standardize use of backend systems (such as enterprise middleware) and web services.
 Connector types are available for REST web services, SOAP web services, the Oracle Integration Cloud Service (ICS), and Oracle Cloud applications based on Fusion Applications (FA).
 For this lab, we are going to use the connectors for the REST web services to integrate ACCS and ICS.

-Once you create a connector API to access the service, you can use it in custom APIs (e.g. Loyalty Managment API), which you can then call from your mobile applications using standard REST calls.
+Once you create a connector API to access the service, you can use it in custom APIs (e.g. Loyalty Management API), which you can then call from your mobile applications using standard REST calls.

 ![](../common/images/mobile/402-Connectors_Mechanism.png)